Kitura/kitura.dev/content/docs/guides/databases/couchdb.md

 ##Step 4: Define a Document

 CouchDB is a NoSQL database for storing documents.
-A Document is any structure that can be represented as JSON and contains _id and _rev fields.
+A `Document` is any structure that can be represented as JSON and contains `_id` and `_rev` fields.

-- The id field is the unique identifier for the document.
+- The `id` field is the unique identifier for the document.
-- The _rev field is the revision of the document.
+- The `_rev` field is the revision of the document.
 It is returned when you make requests and is used to prevent conflicts from multiple users updating the same document.

-To define a CouchDB document, all we need to do is create a Swift object and make it conform to the Document protocol.
+To define a CouchDB document, all we need to do is create a Swift object and make it conform to the `Document` protocol.

-Create a new file, called BookDocument.swift:
+Create a new file, called `BookDocument.swift`:

 ```
 touch Sources/Application/Models/BookDocument.swift
 ```

-Open your BookDocument.swift file:
+Open your `BookDocument.swift` file:

 ```
 open Sources/Application/Models/BookDocument.swift
 ```

-Inside this file, define your BookDocument:
+Inside this file, define your `BookDocument`:

 ```swift
 import CouchDB